v1vhm/template-terraform-service/README.md

    pyflakes .
    find . -name '*.sh' -exec shellcheck {} +
    ```

 Resolve all issues reported with severity warning or above before merging.

-Resolve all issues reported with severity warning or above before merging.